willz15/Willy-MDR-Analyst-Labs/Month-1-Windows-OSQuery/Lab-1-Persistence.md

 ## 3. Investigation Steps (The "Process")
 Describe the steps you took.
 Use code blocks for commands.
 1. **Activity Generation:** Using a remote endpoint, I created a backdoor persistance in the run key.
 Invoke-Command -computername soc-win10 -scriptblock {New-ItemProperty -Path "HKCU:\Software\Microsoft\Windows\CurrentVersion\Run" -Name "Backdoor" -Value "C:\Windows\System32\notepad.exe"}
 2. **Observation:** I checked my security onion as there was a detection for a possible lateral movement.
 I noticed in the alert the user-agent was WinRM client.
-This used to send secure commands on windows machines.
-Need to investigate and see if ther was an attacker using LOLBins.
+This is used to send secure commands on windows machines.
+I need to investigate and see if ther was an attacker using LOLBins.
 I noticed the ip address destination was a local windows machine.
 3. **The Hunt:** I used security onion and sysmon

 ## 4. Findings & Artifacts